conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 ### Step 16: View the injected headers messages in Conduktor Console

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `someTenantinjectHeaderTopic` topic (ignore the someTenant prefix for now) and clicking on it will show you an injected headers version of the produced message.
+You should now see the `someClusterinjectHeaderTopic` topic (ignore the someCluster prefix for now) and clicking on it will show you an injected headers version of the produced message.

 ![create a topic](images/inject_through_backing_cluster.png "View Injected Headers Messages")